Caturiges: Name

 They are mentioned as Caturiges by Caesar (mid-1st c.
 BC) and Pliny (1st c.
 AD), and as Katourgídōn (Κατουργίδων) by Ptolemy (2nd c.
 AD).

 The Gaulish ethnonym Caturīges (sing.
 Caturix) literally means 'kings of combat'.
 It stems from the Celtic root catu- ('combat, battle') attached to rīges ('kings').

 The city of Chorges, attested in the 4th c.
 AD as Caturrigas (Cadorgas in 1062, Chaorgias in 1338), is named after the tribe.

 Geography

 Territory

 The Caturiges dwelled in the upper course of the Durance river.
-Their territory was located east of the Tricorii, Avantici and Edenates (further west lived the Vocontii), south of the Brigianii and Quariates, west of the Veneni and Soti, and north of the Savincates.
+The Barrington Atlas locates their territory of the Tricorii, Avantici and Edenates (further west lived the Vocontii), south of the Brigianii and Quariates, west of the Veneni and Soti, and north of the Savincates.
 They were probably clients to the larger Vocontian people as part of their confederation.

 Initially part of the province of Alpes Cottiae after the Roman conquest, the Caturiges were integrated into the province of Alpes Maritimae during the reign of Diocletian (284–305 AD).